macloo/100-days-of-code/log.md

 **Links to work:**
 -->

+## Day 7: 8 Jan 2017

+**Today’s progress:** Finished the FCC “Random Quote Machine” project.
+I'm really glad to leave that one behind!

+**Thoughts:** The JSON and the API were not much of a problem, but I spent way too much time trying to find a decent free quotation site with an open API.
+I did find one (maybe), but I'm still waiting for them to send me an authentication code.
+In the meantime, I fudged it using a site where I can get about six quotes out of their API without paying.

+**Learned today:** jQuery: "The `data-` attributes are pulled in the first time the data property is accessed and then are no longer accessed or mutated (all data values are then stored internally in jQuery)." [source](https://api.jquery.com/data/) In other words, *you can't rewrite the value of a `data-` attribute* after the page has loaded — for example, after you have loaded a new quotation.
+This made it impossible to use the Twitter sharing button I already know about.
+Tons of time spent Googling, etc. Finally realized I had to use the [Tweet Web Intent](https://dev.twitter.com/web/tweet-button/web-intent) URL in my JavaScript and **not** use Twitter's own button.
+So I built my own button, which at least matches my **New Quote** button.
+Used a cool button-builder (see [Resources](resources.md)).
+I did steal `encodeURIComponent()` from the FCC example for this project.
+[Here's what it does.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent)

+**Links to work:** [Random Quote Generator](http://codepen.io/macloo/full/bgVdmw/), a Free Code Camp project.

 ## Day 6: 7 Jan 2017

 **Today’s progress:** I just about have the JSON working for the quotes API.
 I spent an hour and a half, and that's all I want to spend today, but I'm close!